 Q: How do I format the paper for submission to ICSE’18?

-A: First of all, all tracks expect submissions in the same format.
-For MS Word users: Use MS Word docx ICSE 2018 template, or use the ACM_SigConf.docx template following the instructions from NEW ACM formatting guidelines.
+A: First, all tracks expect submissions in the same format.
+For MS Word users: Use ACM_SigConf.docx example file as a template.
+Additional instructions about formatting, if you need, you can find at NEW ACM formatting guidelines.
 For LaTex users: Use NEW ACM formatting guidelines.
 Upon unzipping the zip file, run ‘make all’.
 This will produce the acmart.cls file.
 You should use the conference format described in sample-sigconf.tex to format your paper.

 Second, check your track for the limit on the number of pages allowed.
-ICSE’18 Technical track allows 10 pages + 2 pages of references.
 Third, your submission should be in PDF.

 Last modified: September 4, 2017